KBNWRC Youth Waterfowl Hunting

 Ladies waterfowl hunt

 Lower Klamath and Tule Lake Refuges will be opening from 1:00 pm to the end of State regulated shoot time for ladies and youth to hunt waterfowl.
-If you are a woman or youth who would like to hunt but do not have equipment or experience please contact the hunt program coordinator and they will put you in contact with a guide or volunteer who would be more than happy to assist you.
+If you are a woman or youth who would like to hunt but do not have equipment or experience please contact the Refuge, we will put you in contact with a guide or volunteer who would be more than happy to assist you.
 (Guides may charge a fee for services)

 Follow Us Online